Personalized News Recommendation with Context Trees

 We focus on a class of recommender systems based on context trees.
 Usually, these trees are used to estimate Variable-order Markov Models (VMM).
 VMMs have been originally applied to lossless data compression, in which a long sequence of symbols is represented as a set of contexts and statistics about symbols are combined into a predictive model \cite{Rissanen1983}.
 VMMs have many other applications \cite{Begleiter2004}.

 Closely related, variable-order hidden Markov models \cite{Wang2006}, hidden Markov models \cite{Montgomery2004} and Markov models \cite{Pitkow1999, Sarukkai2000, Deshpande2004} have been extensively studied for the related problem of click prediction.
 These models suffer from high state complexity.
-Although techniques \cite{Zaki2010} exist to decrease this complexity, the main drawback is that multiple models have to be maintained, making these approaches not scalable and not suitable for online learning.
+Although techniques \cite{Zaki2010} exist to decrease this complexity, multiple models have to be maintained, making these approaches not scalable and not suitable for online learning.

 Few works \cite{Zimdars2001, Shani2005, Rendle2010} apply such Markov models to recommender systems.
-Zimdars et al \cite{Zimdars2001} describe a sequential model with a fixed history.
+Zimdars et al. \cite{Zimdars2001} describe a sequential model with a fixed history.
 Predictions are made by learning a forest of decision trees, one for each item.
 When the number of items is big, this approach does not scale.
-Our approach requires only one tree: the context tree.
-Shani et al \cite{Shani2005} consider a finite mixture of Markov models with fixed weights.
+Shani et al. \cite{Shani2005} consider a finite mixture of Markov models with fixed weights.
 They need to maintain a reward function in order to solve a Markov decision process for generating recommendations.
 As future work, they suggest the use of a context-specific mixture of weights to improve prediction accuracy.
 In this work, we follow such an approach.
-Rendle et al \cite{Rendle2010} combine matrix factorization and a Markov chain model for baskets recommendation.
+Rendle et al. \cite{Rendle2010} combine matrix factorization and a Markov chain model for baskets recommendation.
 The idea of factoring Markov chains is interesting and could be complementary to our approach.
-However their limitation is that they consider only 1-order Markov chain.
+Their limitation is that they consider only first-order Markov chains.
 A bigger order is not tractable because the states are baskets which contain many items.

-Due to the singular properties of news, it is not possible to apply these methods directly and achieve good recommendations, but instead we need tailor-made models.
-Surprisingly, we do not know of any existing research that considers context-tree models to news recommender systems.